Azuuu1/Angel-Discord/README.md

 <a href="https://github.com/Azuuu1/Angel-Discord/releases/tag/%23new">Latest Version To Dowload</a>

+THINGS TO DO
+1- Make The Spam Faster Using Threadning
+2-Make more options
+3-make it look better
+4-idk